cloudfleet/docs/doc/technology/technology.md

 [our forum](https://discourse.cloudfleet.io).
 We'd love to get feedback from you!

+Also, we're currently running a crowdfunding campaign to support the development of this software and offere preorders of packaged devices, so be sure to check it out on [IndieGoGo](https://www.indiegogo.com/projects/cloudfleet-your-private-encrypted-cloud-at-home/x/4096670#/)!

 Using CloudFleet consists of three main components:

 - the Blimp hardware - a physical machine used as your Blimp